Government Small Business Programs

 Joint Venture Loop-Hole?

 For the most part, the program has been successful.
-However, there are some companies that exploit the program for profits.
-Many large businesses are unable to bid on the projects that are set aside for small business, and many small businesses do not really have the experience, resources, or desire to pursue government contracts.
-In this instance, many Joint Ventures are formed between a large business and the small business.
-This creates a loop hole where the money is being paid to the small business, but most of the funds still make it’s way to the large business.
+However, some companies exploit the program for profit.
+Many large businesses are unable to bid on projects set aside for small businesses, and many small businesses lack the experience, resources, or desire to pursue government contracts.
+In this instance, many Joint Ventures are formed between a large business and a small business.
+This creates a loophole where the money is paid to the small business, but most of the funds still end up with the large business.
 The small business then takes a percentage off the top.
-Ultimately, in this instance, the money is wasted by the government, and would have spent less money had they simply awarded the large business the contract.
-The small business just takes the money and does it again.
+Ultimately, in this instance, the government wastes money, and it would have spent less had it simply awarded the large business the contract.
+The small business takes the cash and repeats the process.
 This is a rare instance of how the program is ineffective in promoting economic growth to small businesses.

 Subcontracting Plan

-Some projects are too large for small businesses.
+Some projects are too large for small businesses to handle.
 So the contract must be awarded to a larger contractor with more experience and resources.
-However, even with large contracts, the federal government ensures the large contractor develops a Subcontracting Plan and a Small Business Participation Plan.
-Within the solicitation, there are certain small business participation goals to be achieved by the large contractor, in which they must set money aside for small businesses.
-So, participating in the small business program by the SBA will allow you to compete with projects of all shapes and sizes.
+However, even with large contracts, the federal government ensures that the large contractor develops a Subcontracting Plan and a Small Business Participation Plan.
+Within the solicitation, there are specific small business participation goals that the large contractor must achieve, which require them to set aside funds for small businesses.
+Participating in the SBA’s small business program will enable you to compete with projects of all shapes and sizes.